-Action Level - concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water

-Maximum Contaminant Level - is the highest level of a contaminant that is allowed in drinking water.
-MCLs are set as

-Maximum Contaminant Level Goal - is the level of a contaminant in drinking water below which there is no known or parts per billion or ug/l - micrograms per liter - one part per billion corresponds to one minute in 2,000 years parts per million or mg/l - milligrams per liter - one part per million corresponds to one minute in two years

-Maximum Residual Disinfectant Level - The highest level of a disinfectant allowed in drinking water.
-There is convincing
+- AL Action Level concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow - MCL Maximum Contaminant Level is the highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - MCLG Maximum Contaminant Level Goal is the level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety. - MRDL Maximum Residual Disinfectant Level The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - MRDLG Maximum Residual Disinfectant Level Goal The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLG's do not reflect the benefits of the use of disinfectants to control microbial contamina-tion. - MRL Minimum Reporting Limit - N/A- Not Applicable - ND Non Detectable laboratory analysis indicates that the constituent is not present at the detection limit. - NTU Nephelometric Turbidity Unit measure of the clarity of water - P/A Present/Absent - pCi/l picocuries per liter measure of the radioactivity in water - ppb parts per billion or ug/l micrograms per liter one part per billion corresponds to one minute in 2,000 years - ppm parts per million or mg/l milligrams per liter one part per million corresponds to one minute in two years - SU Standard Unit - TT Treatment Technique required process intended to reduce the level of a contaminant in drinking water umhos/cm - micro mhos per centimeter a Running Annual Average Removal Ratio for TOC is 1.16.
+Treatment Technique requires RAA Removal Ratio to be > 1.0

-Maximum Residual Disinfectant Level Goal - The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contamina-

-Treatment Technique - required process intended to reduce the level of a contaminant in drinking water